stephenskory/ZipFly/README.md

 Python is not optimized for async I/O operations, thus to speed up the async streaming the chunk_size is changed to 4MB, you can override this by passing chunksize as argument to LocalFile.

-I created this library for my I Drive project.
+I created this library for my [iDrive](https://github.com/pam-param-pam/I-Drive) project.

 If you have a different use case scenario, and LocalFile and GenFile are not enough, you can extend BaseFile and everything else should work out of the box.